The Visual Snow Initiative (VSI)

 Courses

-Oxford Mindfulness is working with the VSI and their research team to deliver mindfulness courses which help people find ways to live with the condition and manage their symptoms.
-If you would like to join a Mindfulness-Based Cognitive Therapy Course which is tailored for the Visual Snow community, please register your interest.
+We’re working with the VSI and their research team to deliver mindfulness courses which help people find ways to live with the condition and manage their symptoms.
+If you’d like to join a Mindfulness-based Cognitive Therapy course which is tailored for the Visual Snow community, please let us know.

 Mindfulness.
 Straight to your inbox